-From the federal application of the no-fault divorce to fee waivers for divorce applications, Canada acknowledges that some married people don’t want to remain married – and that’s okay.
+From the federal application of the no-fault divorce to fee waivers for the steps to getting a divorce applications, Canada acknowledges that some married people don’t want to remain married – and that’s okay.

 Are you thinking about separation and what comes next?
-Keep reading to learn more about getting a divorce in Canada.
+Keep reading to learn more about steps to getting a divorce in Canada.

-To get a legal divorce in Canada, you need to prove three things when applying to a court.
+To get a legal filing for divorce in Canada, you need to prove three things when applying to a court.

 First, you must prove that your marriage is legal.
 In most cases, you’ll need to provide your Canadian marriage license.
 Were you married in another country?
 You’ll need to provide your marriage license from the state where you legally wed.